MaximusHankus/Enlarged_Resonators/README.md

 1. Clone the repository
 2. Open with Unity 2020.3.10f1
 3. Select the sampleScene
+4. Go to _Edit_ > _Project Settings_ and make sure, that audio is spatialized by Steam Audio.
-4. Go to _window_ > _Steam Audio_ und select _Pre-Export Scene_
+5. Go to _window_ > _Steam Audio_ und select _Pre-Export Scene_
-5. Steam Audio is now using the scene geometry for indirect sound propagation
+6. Steam Audio is now using the scene geometry for indirect sound propagation

 ## Executable
 Build the App by selecting "file" > "Build".